wilzwert/my-lego-collection/README.md

 To execute tests without coverage :
  `vendor/bin/phpunit --no-coverage`

 There are 2 tests suites : 'Unit' and 'Integration'.
 You can use the `--testsuites` command line option to select one.

+You may also execute tests in your IDE but this requires a bit of configuration (at least in PHPStorm).

 ## Quality